Any future rounds of funding will be announced via the USF mailing list (see bottom of page).

 In addition, all applicants will be requested to voluntarily complete an anonymous Equality & Diversity Monitoring Form after they have submitted their application.
 The form will be requested from all applicants after the deadline has passed.
 This form and any information volunteered with it is not used in the assessment process and will be separated from individual applications.
 It is only used for monitoring who applies to USF awards on aggregate, so that the USF may regularly assess and improve how it advertises and administers its grant funding.

-Applicants seeking clarifications regarding the terms of this award should consult the Further Particulars documentation and Frequently Asked Questions (FAQ) in the first instance.
+Applicants seeking clarifications regarding the terms of this award should first consult the Further Particulars documentation and Frequently Asked Questions (FAQ).
 If further clarification or discussion is required please contact Joe Shaw, USF Director of Operations, at: email@example.com